Superforecaster

 A superforecaster is a person who makes forecasts that can be shown by statistical means to have been consistently more accurate than the general public or experts.
-Superforecasters sometimes use modern analytical and statistical methodologies to augment estimates of base rates of events; research finds that such forecasters are typically more accurate than experts in the field who do not use analytical and statistical techniques.
+Superforecasters sometimes use modern analytical and statistical methodologies to augment estimates of base rates of events; research finds that such forecasters are typically more accurate than experts in the field who do not use analytical and statistical techniques, though this has been overstated in some sources.
 The term "superforecaster" is a trademark of Good Judgment Inc.